 When people think of AI, human-like intelligent machines come to mind.
-If we look at Gartner’s report, which predicts that by 2024, AI will be handing 67% of all routine work being currently done by managers, it seems disconcerting that AI may replace jobs and may make many people jobless.
+If we look at Gartner’s report, which predicts that by 2024, AI will be handing 67% of all routine work currently done by managers, it seems disconcerting that AI may replace jobs and may make many people jobless.
 On the contrary, smart businesses are gradually learning to strike a balance between humans and machines.
 Moreover, AI is predicted to create a new job market not existing before.
-By leveraging cloud services for AI, the businesses will be able to offer unlimited solutions to many of the current problems.
+By leveraging cloud services for AI, businesses will offer unlimited solutions to many of the current problems.

 The banking sector is one of the most conspicuous consumers of AIaaS.
 It brings better customer service, customer onboarding, improvement in processes, and mitigation of risk and fraud detection in the banking sector.

 A mid-sized company can’t compete with the already established tech giants directly.
 However, by powering their services with AIaaS, they have good opportunities to meet customer expectations in their niche areas without any significant technology investment.